1. Vocational Training Pathway – Requirements for Fellowship Policy

 5.5 Administrative requirements

-a.
-Hold current Australian medical registration at all times while on the Vocational Training Pathway.
-Registrars must disclose any restrictions on their practise or changes to their medical registration to the RACGP.
-Failure to do this will be handled as per the Educational Misconduct Policy.
+- Hold current Australian medical registration at all times while on the Vocational Training Pathway.
+Registrars must disclose any restrictions, conditions, suspensions and/or undertakings on their practice or changes to their medical registration to the RACGP.
+Registrars must disclose changes to their medical registration to the RACGP via email to email@example.com.
+Failure to do this will be handled as per the Academic Misconduct Policy.

-b.
-Be a financial RACGP member from the time of joining the Vocational Training Pathway and throughout their candidature.
-This requirement applies to all Registrars from 1 January 2016.
+- Be a financial RACGP member from the time of joining the Vocational Training Pathway and throughout their candidature.
 Further details on how this requirement can be met are available in the Registrar Membership Policy.

 Registrars can only be enrolled in one RACGP Fellowship pathway at a time.
 If a Registrar seeks to participate in a different Fellowship pathway, they must resign their candidature in the Vocational Training Pathway and apply for entry into the alternative pathway.
 If a change in pathway is accepted, the Registrar must then meet all of the requirements of the new pathway to be awarded Fellowship of the RACGP.